Nechako Region

 The Nechako Region is the second-largest economic development region in British Columbia and covers an area of 200,023 km^{2}, from the Nechako plateau, in central British Columbia, northward to the border with Yukon Territory.

 "Nechako" is an anglicization of netʃa koh, a Carrier word that means "big river."
 The region contains thousands of long lakes, deriving its name.
 Although it contains the second-largest land area, it has the smallest population of the regions in British Columbia that accounts for only about 1% of British Columbia's entire population.

 The region consists of several towns and cities such as Atlin, Burns Lake, Dease Lake, Fort St. James, Houston, Smithers, Telkwa, and Vanderhoof.
 Its economy is mainly based on forestry, mining, agriculture, and tourism.

 Geography

-The Nechako region extends from the geographical center of British Columbia (near Prince George) to the border of the Yukon.
-The Nechako Region has thousands of lakes.
-It also has many bears, caribou, and moose, making a great breeding centre.
-Nechako is located on the northern side of British Columbia.
-It is at the basin of the Nechako River.
+The Nechako region is a large geographic and economic development region in the British Columbia Interior, generally associated with the basin of the Nechako River and the Nechako Plateau.
+It is centered near Prince George and characterized by extensive forests, wetlands, and numerous lakes within a sub-boreal landscape.
 To the south of Nechako is the Chilcotin Plateau, and to the north is the Nation River.

-It is also the main region of the Canadian province of British Columbia.
-The wilderness country encircles the Nechako Valley.
+The region lies within the traditional territories of several First Nations, including the Sekani and Kaska Dene in the northern portions and the Dakelh (Carrier) and Wetʼsuwetʼen in the central and southern areas.
+The landscape is generally mountainous and dissected by major river systems and lakes, which have supported Indigenous travel networks, trade, and subsistence economies for millennia.